wxydada/TRAILBench/README.md

-# TRACEBench
+# PATCHBench

-The implementation for TRACEBench: Personalized Function Calling Benchmark Based on Real-World Human Interaction.
+The implementation for PATCHBench: Personalized Function Calling Benchmark Grounded in Real-world User Histories